Information Systems

 Prerequisites: Restricted to graduate Business students; ISYS 782; Graduate students in other programs admitted with the permission of the Faculty Director of Graduate Programs.

-ISYS 856 Enterprise Mobile Applications (Units: 3)
+ISYS 856 Building Mobile Business Applications (Units: 3)

 ISYS 864 Data Management for Analytics (Units: 3)